perfsonar/docs/low_cost_nodes.rst

 Installation Instructions
 =========================

-See instructions for installing the perfsonar-testpoint bundle here:
+See instructions for installing the perfsonar-testpoint bundle:
 :doc:`install_debian`

 Support